okuvshynov/lucas/README.md

 ```

 We need to configure two separate llm clients:
-1. llm_client - used for indexing.
+1. `index_client` - used for indexing.
 Can be slightly weaker model, as it will process entire codebase.
 It is using Groq API as an example, but can be local models as well.
-2. query_client - this is the bot which will use tools and try to complete the task.
+2. `query_client` - this is the bot which will use tools and try to complete the task.
 I use a stronger model here.

 Install locally: